Dherse/masterproef/content/2_ecosystem.typ

 == Existing framework

-There currenrly exists a framework developed at the @prg, for the programming of photonic processors.
-However, its level of abstraction is low, it consists of manually setting the parameters of each photonic gate, and then manually connecting them together.
+There currently exists a framework developed at the @prg for the programming of photonic processors.
+However, its level of abstraction is low.
+It consists of manually setting the parameters of each photonic gate and then manually connecting them together.
 This is a very low-level approach, and as such, it is not suitable for the programming of complex photonic processors.
 However, it is still useful for the programming of simpler photonic circuits, and as such has been used for demonstrations of routing, switching, and circuit designing.

 == Hardware-software codesign

 #info-box(kind: "definition", footer: [ Adapted from @darwish_trends_2005. ])[
     *Hardware-software codesign* is the process of designing a system where both the hardware and software components are designed together, with the goal of interoperating hardware components and software systems more easily.
-And optimising the system as a whole rather than optimising the hardware and software components separately.
+And optimise the system as a whole rather than the hardware and software components separately.
 ]

-#todo("here")
+Hardware-software codesign is difficult, requiring good communication and planning between the different parties.
+As such, some tools have been created to make this process easier.
+In @fpga development, this is usually done by having the synthesiser produce lists of registers which the software can configure.
+However, this is still error prone and limited in usefulness.

 == Summary <sec_language_summary>